pacrowther/PHY11006/_sources/topic3.md

 The temperature of an ideal gas defined the _average_ kinetic energy of its molecules, according to Equation {eq}`eqn3.5`.
 However, the energies of the individual molecules actually span a wide range.
-This is described by the __Maxwell-Boltzmann__ distribution of molecular speeds, which is given by
+This is described by the __Maxwell-Boltzmann__ distribution of molecular speeds, which shown in {numref}`fig3.5` and mathematically is expressed as

 ```{math}
 :label: eqn3.8